Safe Sewage Disposal

 Disposal of unwanted material

-It should be noted that some items though called disposable are not safe to flush down the toilet.
-Instead you should dispose them into a bag or bin, but don’t flush them.
-This will save unnecessary costs or expenses as plumbing bills may hinder some of your projects.
+It should be noted that some items, though called disposable, are not safe to flush down the toilet.
+Instead, you should dispose of them into a bag or bin, but don’t flush them.
+This will save unnecessary costs or expenses, as plumbing bills may hinder some of your projects.

 What to do with disposables?

-- Cotton buds, bandages, plasters and dental floss – dispose them in the bin.
+• Cotton buds, bandages, plasters, and dental floss – dispose of in the bin.

-- Sanitary towels and pads – use the special bags for sanitary protection available from pharmacies and dispose off in rubbish bins.
+• Sanitary towels and pads – use the special bags for sanitary protection available from pharmacies and dispose of in rubbish bins.

-- Disposable nappiesm – wrap them and dispose in the bin or use nappy bags which are available from various supermarkets.
+• Disposable nappies – wrap them and dispose in the bin or use nappy bags available from various supermarkets.

 Sewer Blockages